Beggar's chicken: Preparation

-A foil-wrapped beggar's chicken, being cooked alternatively in a contemporary convection oven instead of traditionally covered in non-toxic clay and baked in a typical cooking oven or an outdoor smoker, in a Chinese American home in California.
+A foil-wrapped beggar's chicken, being cooked alternatively in a contemporary convection oven instead of traditionally covered in non-toxic clay or dough and baked in a typical cooking oven or an outdoor smoker, in a Chinese American home in California.

 Today, dough is sometimes substituted for clay for the dish's preparation, though some recipes still call for a covering of non-toxic clay to retain moisture, and stuffed with various ingredients.
 It can be prepared in ovens, outdoor grills and smokers, and campfires.
 Non-toxic clay for preparing beggar's chicken can be obtained from hardware or arts and craft stores; however, cooks must pay attention when baking the dish with clay because if too much heat is used, "the earth may crack and it can be very dangerous" due to the pressure buildup in the clay shell.
-Preparing the dish with dough is safer; ceramic cooking pots can also be used to retain moisture, but these are expensive to purchase.
+Preparing the dish with dough is safer and inexpensive; ceramic cooking pots can also be used to retain moisture, but these are expensive to purchase.
 Alternatively, an oven bag can be used when cooking it in a domestic oven.

 A convection oven can eliminate the need to cover the dish and allows it to cook evenly, but the chicken should still be wrapped with lotus leaves and sheets of aluminum foil, and would be ready in less time than in an electric oven.
 This simplified version of the dish is also called "foiled chicken".